January: Thyroid Disease, Glaucoma

 Bringing up the subject of suicide does not increase the chances that a person will become suicidal or be more likely to act on such thoughts.
 In fact, it is just the opposite.
 Understanding Suicide reviews the risk factors, warning signs, how to talk about suicide and how Pine Rest can help.

-October is Depression and Mental Health Screening Month
+Depression and Mental Health Screening Month

 Whether for heart disease, high blood pressure, diabetes or depression, health screenings provide a quick and easy way to spot the first signs of serious illness and can reach people who might not otherwise seek professional medical advice.
 Major depression is one of the most common mental illnesses, affecting 6.7% (more than 16 million) of American adults each year.
 Like screenings for other illnesses, depression screenings should be a routine part of healthcare.
 Take an online depression screening.
 MHA’s screening tools are free, anonymous, and confidential.